 Bake the rolls at 270°C until the coating is dark brown and crisp.
 Remove and allow to cool on wire racks.

 Mole, the Náhuatl word for sauce, is considered one of the key flavours of Mexico.
 The classic recipe is shrouded in legend, and is usually made from a mix of fruits, chilies, nuts, spices and chocolate.
-This recipe from Belmond Maroma Resort & Spa takes the classic flavour of mole paste to create an irresistible bread.
+This recipe from Maroma, A Belmond Hotel, Riviera Maya takes the classic flavour of mole paste to create an irresistible bread.

 For the sourdough: